dongweiming/open-github-links-in-ide/README.md

 > To disable JetBrains warning "_'file' API is requested.
 Do you trust unknown host?_", you can go to `File > Settings > Build, Execution, Deployment > Debugger` and Check the _Allow unsigned requests_ in the _Built-in Server_ section.

+If you plan to use IntelliJ IDEA(or Goland), please make sure you have installed the [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/) first.

 ## New features & bugs

 Need a feature?
 Want to report a bug?
 Feel free to open an issue or a pull request!